-There's nothing more frustrating than downloading or transferring a video onto your Android phone, only to be greeted with “can't open file” or “unsupported audio codec” when you try to play it.
-So how do you fix the unsupported video file error?
-Read on and we will guide you through the solution.
+There's nothing more frustrating than downloading or transferring a video onto your Android phone, only to be greeted with audio codec and video codec-related errors.
+Some of the common error messages include “can't open file” or “unsupported video format.”
+So how do you fix these aforementioned error messages?
+Read on, and we will guide you through a solution.

 - What is a codec?

 The most likely reason you see a “can't open file,” “unsupported audio codec,” or “unsupported video format" error is because your current media player doesn’t support the codec of your video file.
 Another possible reason is that the audio codec is unsupported.
 Below, we discuss the various possible means to solve this rather annoying problem.